 External local sensing is accomplished by connecting (V+) to (S+) and (V-) to (S-).
 This can be done at either the mating I/O connector supplied (see Table 2-1) or the DC OUTPUT terminal block.
 See Figure 2-1 for DIP socket locations.
 Figure 1-3 illustrates I/O connector pin assignments.
-Figure 2-3 illustrates local sensing of PS1 and PS2 using external jumpers connected to the I/O mating connector.
+Figure 2-3 illustrates local sensing of PS5 and PS6 using external jumpers connected to the I/O mating connector.

-NOTE: The internal DIP switch settings established at the factory for positions 1 and 2 of the associated DIP switch MUST be changed to OFF (open) if this option is chosen.
+NOTE: The internal DIP switch settings established at the factory for positions 1 and 2 of the associated DIP switch MUST be changed to OFF (open) if local sensing using external wiring is chosen.